On this page, we inform you about the states that use the TASC exam for high school equivalency (HSE) testing.

 The following states are using the TASC (Test Assessing Secondary Completion) for HSE testing:

-New York is one of four states that offer the TASC exam for its HSE program.
+New York is one of three states that offer the TASC exam for its HSE program.
 If you want to take the five separate TASC subtests, you need to set up your account on the New York State TASC portal (https://newyork.tasctest.com/).